mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 # mkfs.btrfs -L ExtRoot /dev/mapper/ExtLUKS # for Btrfs
 ```

-# 2.1.3.
-Btrfs subvolumes
+## 2.2.
+Advanced: Btrfs subvolumes

 If you picked a "plain" filesystem such as `ext4`, `F2FS` or `XFS`, you can skip this section.

-In case you picked `Btrfs`, it's a good idea to create subvolumes for `/` and `/home` in order to take advantage of Btrfs's snapshotting capabilities.
+In case you picked _Btrfs_, it's a good idea to create subvolumes for `/` and `/home` in order to take advantage of Btrfs's snapshotting capabilities.

 Compared to older filesystems, Btrfs and ZFS have the built-in capability to create logical subvolumes (_datasets_ in ZFS parlance) that can be mounted, snapshotted and managed independently.
 This is somewhat similar to LVM2, but immensely more powerful and flexible; all subvolumes share the same storage pool and can have different properties enabled (such as compression or CoW), or ad-hoc quotas and mount options.

-Compared to other filesystems, `Btrfs` requires filesystems to be online and mounted in order to perform operation on them, such as scrubbing (an operation akin to `fsck`) and subvolume management.
+Compared to other filesystems, Btrfs (and ZFS) requires filesystems to be online and mounted in order to perform operation on them, such as scrubbing (an operation akin to `fsck`) and subvolume management.

+### 2.2.1.
+Mounting the root subvolume

 Mount the filesystem on a temporary mountpoint: